 Other people's presses made to similar designs:

 Here are some more suggested glues: Douglas McCue Jr wrote to say that "Tombo Mono Aqua Liquid Glue" works really well for him.
 Florian Hofmann wrote from Germany to say that normal "wood glue" gave him good results.
+Both common wood glue and common white craft glues are PVA glues.
+Linda Dawson wrote to say that PVA glue is recommended for book repair because it doesn't damage the paper long-term; there appear to be PVA glues packaged specifically for bookbinding.
 John Fowler also wrote to report some success using a glue gun on a half-ream-thick A5 book.
 He writes: "I applied the glue, in a zigzag pattern, and then used an old iron to smooth it out evenly."
 I've not tried these other glues myself.
 If they work reliably, they could avoid the solvent problem with the Evostik adhesive.
 However, I really do like the strength and flexibility of the spine that I get with the Evostik contact adhesive, much better than traditional paperback book spines which can be broken so easily.